Ruby in Jewellery: Meaning of the Red Stone, Types and How to Choose

 Important caveats:

-In India, the stone is traditionally worn as a ring on the right hand in gold.
+In India the ruby is traditionally worn as a ring on the ring finger of the right hand, in gold, after an appropriate ceremony of dedication.

 Ruby as an engagement ring: the historical argument